abarker/typped/doc/sphinx_docs/index.rst

    Here is some awesome code :py:`a = b + c`.

 The Typped package provides a general Python framework for defining and using Pratt parsers.
-A parsed language can optionally be typed, with basic types which are type-checked on parsing.
+The parsed languages can optionally be typed, with basic types which are checked at parse-time.
 Overloading on types is also allowed.

 Default parser methods are provided for many standard constructs such as, for example, infix operators and ordinary function calls.
 Users can define their own customized functions or methods in order to parse more-complicated and/or